GD-VAEs: Geometric Dynamic Variational Autoencoders for Learning Nonlinear Dynamics and Dimension Reductions: Results

-with $u_1,u_2 \in [0,2\pi]$.
-The $\Lambda(\mb{w})$ is taken to be the map to the nearest point of the manifold $\mathcal{M}$, which we compute numerically along with the needed gradients for backpropogation as discussed in Section~\ref{sec_manifold_latent_spaces}.
+We take $u_1,u_2 \in [0,2\pi]$.
+The $\Lambda(\mb{w})$ is taken to be the map to the nearest point of the manifold $\mathcal{M}$, which we use to compute numerically the surface information.
+This allows for gradient-based learning when combined with our back-propagation training methods discussed in Section~\ref{sec_manifold_latent_spaces}.

-Our GD-VAE methods are trained with encoder and decoder DNN's having layers of sizes (in)-100-500-100-(out) with Leaky-ReLU activations with $s = 1e\sminus 6$ with results reported in Figure~\ref{fig:manifold_lvms}.
-These results demonstrate how we can learn smooth representations for constrained mechanical systems for both orientable and non-orientable manifold latent spaces.
+We train our GD-VAE methods with encoder and decoder DNNs having layers of sizes (in)-100-500-100-(out) with Leaky-ReLU activations with $s = 1e\sminus 6$ with results reported in Figure~\ref{fig:manifold_lvms}.
+The results demonstrate how we can learn smooth representations for constrained mechanical systems for both orientable and non-orientable manifold latent spaces.
 For both the torus and klein bottle latent spaces, we see smooth representations are learned for generating the configurations.
-For the latent torus manifold, the representation is comperable to the two angular degrees of freedom.
+For the latent torus manifold, the representation is comparable to the two angular degrees of freedom.
 This shows our GD-VAE approaches can be used as unsupervised learning methods for contrained mechanical systems to learn representations in manifold latent spaces with general topology and orientability.